picosonic/D3/README.md

 The build script, named "make.sh" can run either from the command line or from within [Visual Studio Code](https://code.visualstudio.com/).
 It will attempt to build anything which it thinks has changed.

-img2beeb is a short C program to convert images to a Beeb friendly format.
+img2beeb - a short C program to convert images to a Beeb friendly format.
 This uses the [DevIL](https://openil.sourceforge.net/) image library.
 I use it to convert the loader screen (XSCR) and Dizzy 2 screen (TREPIC) from png with associated palette files.

-exomizer is a utility to compress data, I mainly use it to make things load faster.
+exomizer - a utility to compress data, I mainly use it to make things load faster.
 This is available from [Exomizer](https://bitbucket.org/magli143/exomizer/wiki/Home) website.
 Currently I've only used it on the loading screen.

-SPEECH is a standalone BBC Micro machine code program to play back the original PCM speech sample, this is run from the BASIC loader.
+SPEECH - a standalone BBC Micro machine code program to play back the original PCM speech sample, this is run from the BASIC loader.

-MELODY is also a standalone BBC Micro machine code program to play back the loader music as used on the [Atari ST](https://en.wikipedia.org/wiki/Atari_ST) version, this will be played from the BASIC loader too.
+MELODY - also a standalone BBC Micro machine code program to play back the loader music as used on the [Atari ST](https://en.wikipedia.org/wiki/Atari_ST) version, this will be played from the BASIC loader too.

-RMDATA is the room data which is compiled from all the binary representation of the rooms, with offsets to each room being generated as RMTABLE.
+RMDATA - the room data which is compiled from all the binary representation of the rooms, with offsets to each room being generated as RMTABLE.
 I originally paged this data in from disc on a room-by-room basis and so have included some of the text which only appears in that room, but using SWRAM negates the need for this.
 I've also created a "strings" room, which only contains static text just to move it out of the main source code.
 This is stored in the first SWRAM slot found.

-XDATA is an extra blob of static data, including the frames used to make up a level and the Dizzy sprites.
+XDATA - an extra blob of static data, including the frames used to make up a level and the Dizzy sprites.
 I may add the Dizzy sprite mask data back in which I previously removed to save space.
 This is stored in the second SWRAM slot found.

 The BASIC loader uses a bit of embedded machine code to search for SWRAM.
 To create this I first tokenise the BASIC to binary (loadertok.bin) then append the machine code, which is hidden by the BASIC EOF token.
 Although I need to leave some blank space between them for BASIC variable use.